xcube-dev/xcube/docs/source/storeconv.md

    corresponding to those members only MUST be returned.
 In the case of `variables`, this will result in a dataset containing only the requested variables.
- - As a special case of the above, if an empty list is supplied, a dataset containing *no data* MUST be returned -- but with the requested spatial and temporal dimensions.
+ - A special case of the above: If an empty list is supplied, a dataset containing *no data* MUST be returned -- but with the requested spatial and temporal dimensions.

 ### <a id="sec-datespec"></a>Date, time, and duration specifications

-In the common parameter `time_range`, times can be specified using the standard JSON Schema formats `date-time` or `date`.
+Within the common parameter `time_range`, times can be specified using the standard JSON Schema formats `date-time` or `date`.
 Any additional time or date parameters supported by an xcube opener dataset SHOULD also use these formats, unless there is some good reason to prefer a different format.

-The formats are described in the [JSON Schema Validation 2019 draft](https://json-schema.org/draft/2019-09/json-schema-validation.html#rfc.section.7.3.1), which in turn adopts definitions from [RFC 3339 Section 5.6](https://tools.ietf.org/html/rfc3339#section-5.6).
+The formats are described in the [JSON Schema Validation 2019 draft](https://json-schema.org/draft/2019-09/json-schema-validation.html#rfc.section.7.3.1), which adopts definitions from [RFC 3339 Section 5.6](https://tools.ietf.org/html/rfc3339#section-5.6).
 The JSON Schema `date-time` format corresponds to RFC 3339's `date-time` production, and JSON Schema's `date` format to RFC 3339's `full-date` production.
 These formats are